msalvaris/gpu_monitor/README.md

 ```

 The above command will connect to the influxdb database running on localhost with
 user=admin
 password=password
 database=gpudb
 series_name=gpuseries

+You can also put your parameters in a .env file in the same directory as you are executing the cli logger or the logging context and the necessary information will be pulled from it.
+You can also pass commands to them and these will override what is in your .env file

 #### Setting up Grafana dashboard
-If everything went well above GPU metrics should be flowing to your database.
+By default a datasource and dashboard are set up for you if everything went well above GPU metrics should be flowing to your database.
-To set up your Grafana dashbaord log in to Grafana by pointing a browser to the IP of your VM or computer on port 3000. *If you are executing on a VM make sure that port is open*.
+You can log in to Grafana by pointing a browser to the IP of your VM or computer on port 3000. *If you are executing on a VM make sure that port is open*.
 Once there log in with the credentials you specified in your .env file.

-You will need to set up the data source.
+#### Manually setting up datasource and dashboard
 Below is an example screen-shot of the datasource config

 <p align="center">
   <img src="static/influxdb_config.png" alt="Datasource config"/>
 </p>

 Once that is set up you will need to also set up your dashboard.
-The dashboard shown in the gif above can be found [here](scripts/provisioning/dashboards/GPUDashboard.json)
+The dashboard shown in the gif above can be found [here](scripts/provisioning/dashboards/GPUDashboard.json) and is installed by default.